 (Replaced by Ordinance No. 182870; Amended by Ordinance No. 188850, effective April 6, 2018.)
 Insurance is required pursuant to TRN-10.21 Insurance Requirements for Permits Issued by Street Systems Management.

 (Amended by Ordinance Nos.
 182870, 184957 and 188850, effective April 6, 2018.)
 The permit issued shall be in a form deemed suitable by the City Engineer.
 In addition to naming the name of the business and other information deemed appropriate by the City Engineer, the permit shall contain the following conditions:

 A. Each permit issued shall terminate December 31st of the year in which issued.

 B. The permit issued shall be personal to the Permittee only and is not transferable in any manner.

-C. The permit may be suspended by the City Engineer when an ordinance providing for a “community event” shall so provide.
+C. The permit may be suspended by the City Engineer when a separate Community/Special Event permit has been issued.

 D. The permit is specifically limited to the approved Area of Operation.

 E. The Responsible Party shall use positive action to assure that its use of the sidewalk in no way interferes with or embarrasses sidewalk users or limits their free and unobstructed passage.